 Frontline donors, via the Donor Direct Action website, specifying which group(s) they wish to help us support.
 Contributions are tax-deductible in the U.S. to the extent allowed by law.

 Frontline activist groups are selected by the steering committee on the basis of their strong leadership and greater potential impact.
 Through its well-established global networks, Donor Direct Action proactively seeks partner/grantees rather than through more traditional requests for proposals.
 Each group supported by DDA is vetted in accordance with applicable U.S. laws, and provides annual reports and audited financial statements.* Each grantee is visited annually or, if already known, every few years.
 Grants are usually for general operating support to enable groups to identify and pursue their own program planning priorities.

-Frontline contacts occur as Donor Direct Action facilitates visits and other exchanges between activists and donors, and brings women’s rights activists to governmental and international centers of power.
-DDA also lobbies international organizations for inclusion of activist perspectives in policy discussions, while alerting media to news about activists and urging coverage of their work.
+Frontline contacts occur as Donor Direct Action facilitates visits and other exchanges between partners and donors, and brings women’s rights partners to governmental and international centers of power.
+DDA also lobbies international organizations for inclusion of activist perspectives in policy discussions, while alerting media to news about partners and urging coverage of their work.